sgorgun/if-statements/README.md

 | true  | false | true            |
 | false | false | false           |

-A method with identical result table can be implemented using a _return_ statement.
+Identical results can be obtained if a _return_ statement is included in other blocks of “if..else” statement.

 ![Task 4-2 Flowchart](images/task4-2.png)

-Notice that nested _if_ equals to one _if_ statement having a complex logical expression tied with [logical AND operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators):
+Notice that the nested _if_ equals to an _if_ statement with complex logical expression with [logical AND operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/boolean-logical-operators):

 ```cs
 if (expression1)